 My first book, In-action: Viennese Actionism and the Passivities of Performance Art, intervenes in the prevailing narrative of performance art history by telling a new story about Viennese performance art.
 While histories of performance art typically focus on the graphic displays of violence associated with Viennese Actionism, I consider a broader field of practices, from the domestic performances of Anna and Günter Brus to the tapestry collaborations of Ingrid Wiener.
 Doing so reveals a curious occlusion: far from being actionist, Viennese performance art persistently explores conditions of withdrawal, vulnerability, and dependence in gestures of in-action.
 In dialogue with queer theory and feminist thought, In-action offers an approach for thinking about forms of artistic and political engagement that trouble the entrenched paradigm of performance as emancipatory action.

 Having been fortunate to study and work on both sides of the Atlantic, I embrace the position of openness that living and teaching in a different language and intellectual culture affords.
-Before joining the faculty at Johns Hopkins, I was Guest Professor at the Berlin University of the Arts (UdK) and taught for several years in the Department of Art History at the University of Vienna.
+Before joining the faculty at Johns Hopkins, I was Guest Professor of Art History, Art Theory, and Aesthetics at the Berlin University of the Arts (UdK) and taught for several years in the Department of Art History at the University of Vienna.
 I earned my PhD in Art History from University of Chicago, MA in Kulturwissenschaft (Cultural Theory & History) from the Humboldt University of Berlin, and BA in the History of Art and German from Harvard University.
 My research has been supported by institutions including Getty/ACLS, the Berlin Program at the Freie Universität, the Getty Research Institute, Fulbright-Austria and the IFK Vienna, and the DAAD.